bswartz/enhancements/keps/sig-storage/20200120-generic-data-populators.md

 ### Test Plan

-At a minimum, we'll want to have a simple and lightweight generic data populator used to test this functionality.
-The "hello world" populator proposed above could serve this purpose, or something similar.

-The point of the e2e tests would be to exercise the functionality of creating a PVC from a custom resource, to validate that the API functionality works, as well as all of the underlying features that would allow data populators in general to work.
+The minimal test for this feature is to create a PVC with a data source that's not a PVC or snapshot, and verify that the data source reference becomes part of the PVC API object.
+Any very simple CRD would be okay for this purpose.
+We would expect such a PVC to be ignored by existing dynamic provisioners.

 ### Graduation Criteria

 #### Alpha -> Beta Graduation

+- Before going to beta, we need a clear notion of how data populators should work.
+- We will need a simple and lightweight implementation of a data populator that can be used by the E2E test suite to exercise the functionality.
+- Automated tests that create a volume from a data source handled by a populator, to validate that the data source functionality works, and that any other required functionality for data population is working.
-- Need to see several implementations of working data populators that solve real world problems
+- We will need to see several implementations of working data populators that solve real world problems implemented in the community.
-- Automated tests for at least one flavor of data population

 #### Beta -> GA Graduation